Kazanana/workouts_analysis/planning.md

 ## cleaning data
 For handstand when there is hs in line without ":" then count it as handstand

-    for each HS assume 1 minute
+    for each HS assume 2 sets 30 sec

 HS push up or HS pu for Handstand Pushup